GiorgiCoelho/laravel-api-query-builder/README.md

 class UserController {

+    //eq: you can ommit operator, by default is "="

     private $extraParameters = [
         [
             "column" => "name of column that you want add on server side, not on client side."